 Commit to Ongoing Engagement with Community

-Community meetings, such as those suggested here, should not be one-off events, but build on from a strategy of ongoing engagement through a variety of formats and channels, such as those suggested above.
+Community meetings, such as those suggested here, should not be one-off events, but build upon a strategy of ongoing engagement through a variety of formats and channels, such as those suggested above.
 When thinking particularly about learning with digital technologies and the need to build and maintain support from your community, consider these opportunities for ongoing communication:

 - The induction process for whānau and learners new to your school or kura